DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/7 Interfaces/dxSplitterItem/size.md

 ---
 ---
 ##### shortDescription
-Specifies the size of an item (pane) in pixels or as a percentage.
+Specifies the initial size of an item (pane) in pixels or as a percentage.
+The size changes after any layout alteration.

 ---
 ---